-Crutches are not normally needed after this surgery.
+Crutches are not normally needed after this surgery

-What will happen 1 to 2 weeks after the surgery?
+What will happen in the first 2 weeks after the operation?

-- fully rest for 2 days after your surgery.
+- a responsible adult should drive you straight home after your surgery.
+Public transport is not suitable.
+On the way home, keep your leg or foot up - fully rest for 2 days after your surgery.
 Your foot may be quite sore.
 You should keep your foot raised above your hip (elevated) to help with any swelling and pain.
-You may use pillows to support your leg and thigh. - if you have a lot of pain after the anaesthetic wears off, put an ice pack on your ankle to help with this.
-Do this for 10 minutes and remove for 10 minutes 3 times, up to 6 times in a day (24 hours). - do not use ice packs if you have diabetes or no feeling in your foot. - if the pain gets worse and it is 'after office hours', call your on-call GP service, dial 111 or go to your local Emergency Department.
-They will need to know what surgery you have had and the painkillers you have already taken. - after 2 days, you may walk around for no more than 5 to 10 minutes in every hour.
-You will still need to rest and raise your foot for 14 days after your surgery.
+You may use pillows to support the leg and thigh - if you have a lot of pain after the anaesthetic wears off, apply an ice pack at the ankle to help with this.
+Do this for 10 minutes and remove for 10 minutes 3 times, up to 6 times in a day (24 hours) - do not use ice packs if you have diabetes or no feeling in the foot - if the pain worsens and it is 'after office hours', call your on-call GP service, dial 111 or go to your local Emergency Department.
+They will need to know what surgery you have had and the painkillers you have already taken - after 2 days, you may walk around for no more than 5 to 10 minutes in every hour.
+You will still need to strictly rest and raise your foot for 14 days after your surgery.
 Please use the trauma shoe whenever you are on your feet.
 The shoe does not bend.
 It keeps your foot supported and keeps pressure off the wound.
-When you are sleeping or relaxing with your feet up, you may take the shoe off.
+When you are sleeping or relaxing with your feet up, you may take off the shoe - reduce the risk of blood clots (deep vein thrombosis (DVT) in the leg or pulmonary embolism (PE) in the lung) by HER-Hydrate (drink plenty of water), Elevate (raise) the limb and Rotate (from the ankle joint, use your foot to draw letters of the alphabet in the air this helps to exercise the calf muscles at the back of the leg).
+Do not sit with legs crossed

-- reduce the risk of blood clots (deep vein thrombosis in the leg or pulmonary embolism in the lung) by HER: Hydrate (drink plenty of water), Elevate (raise) the limb and Rotate (from the ankle joint, use your foot to draw letters of the alphabet in the air.
-This helps to exercise the calf muscles at the back of the leg.
-Do not sit with your legs crossed. - you must keep the dressings dry.
-Wet dressings may cause the wound to become infected. - you may get very little pain after your surgery.
+- you must keep the dressings dry.
+Wet dressings may cause the wound to become infected - you may get very little pain after your surgery.
 You may think that you can do more than you should.
-Rest and elevation are essential.
-Too much walking may cause the foot to become painful and swollen which will delay healing and increase the risk of infection. - a member of the surgical team will see you 7 to 14 days after your surgery for a review. - your stitches will be removed 10 to 14 days after your surgery. - your first appointment will be sent to you.
-Further appointments will be made when you are seen in clinic - you may find that a form of bed cradle (you can use a cardboard box) is helpful if the weight of the bedclothes causes a problem to the operated foot
+You must rest and elevate.
+Too much walking may cause the foot to become painful and swollen.
+This will delay healing and increase the risk of infection - a member of the surgical team will see you in 7 to 14 days after your surgery for a review - stitches will be removed at 10 to 14 days after your surgery - your first appointment will be sent to you .
+Further appointments will be made when you are seen in clinic - you may find that a form of bed cradle (use a cardboard box) is helpful if the weight of the bedclothes causes a problem to the operated foot